GeekyAnts/express-typescript-postgres/README.md

-A Boilerplate for Node.js, Express.js & PostgresSQL
+An API Boilerplate for Node.js, Express.js & PostgresSQL

 Here's few of the challenges we faced while working on an enterprise applications;